DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.15.1

+-   Added some URL patterns to be excluded from running the script

 ### Changes in 3.15.0

 -   Added support for comments not shown in the comment tree if the link is visited directly.